 Use paragraphs and subheadings

 Break up your CV into clear paragraphs and introduce each section with subheadings, such as “Personal statement”, “Employment history” and “Education”.
-To make a distinction between subheadings and the rest of your text, format them differently to the main text.
-You could do this by putting them in italics, increasing the text size or using a different font.
+To make a distinction between subheadings and the rest of your text, format them differently by putting them in italics or bold, increasing the text size or using a different font.
 Maintain consistency throughout your CV by ensuring that all your subheadings match one another.

 List information in reverse chronological order

-If you are currently employed by another company, that should be the first role you include as part of your employment history, followed by the role you had before that, and so on.
+If you are currently employed, that should be the first role you include as part of your employment history, followed by the role you had before that, and so on.
 Do the same with your education, for example putting your degree first, then your A-Levels and secondary school qualifications.

 Space things out and use bullet points

 While it’s important to keep your CV as short as possible, it’s just as vital to use the space on the page to make sure it’s neat and easy to read.
-If you have a lot of information that you would like to include while writing your CV, it’s better to go onto an extra page rather than squash everything in, as a cramped document can be difficult to read.
+If you have a lot of information that you would like to include, it’s better to go onto an extra page rather than squash everything in, as a cramped document can be difficult to read.

-Bullet points are a handy tool when it comes to utilising space on your CV, as they can help you to get a lot of information across in a short and concise manner.
-For example, you can take the description “My duties included greeting customers, waiting tables, working behind the bar, including making cocktails, and handling cash and card payments”, and turn it into:
+Bullet points can help you to get a lot of information across in a short and concise manner.
+For example, you can take the description “Duties included greeting customers, waiting tables, serving customers at the bar, and handling cash and card payments”, and turn it into:

 - Greeting customers